-Because we do not anticipate paying any cash dividends on our capital stock in the foreseeable future, capital appreciation, if any, will be your sole source of gain.
+Because we do not anticipate paying any cash dividends on our capital stock in the foreseeable future, capital appreciation, if any, will be the sole source of gain for our stockholders.

 We have never declared or paid cash dividends on our capital stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
 In addition, under the loan and security agreement with Silicon Valley Bank, we are currently restricted from paying cash dividends, and we expect these restrictions to continue in the future.
 In addition, the terms of any future debt agreements may preclude us from paying dividends.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+As a result, capital appreciation, if any, of our common stock will be the sole source of gain for our stockholders for the foreseeable future.